HomeLatest NewsCyber SecurityVolkswagen ropes in Trustonic to secure connected car Passat keyless access system

 Register Now →

 In Volkswagen Passat, to use keyless feature, the user needs to install ‘We Connect’ app on their smartphone which is then authorized via the infotainment system with a Transaction Number.
-The mobile key is compatible with -based Samsung devices.
+The mobile key is compatible with Android-based Samsung devices.
 Also, no mobile network connection is required to use the smartphone as a mobile key.

 All the user needs to do is place the smartphone near the door handle, in the same way as the current keyless locking and starting system ‘Keyless Access’ opens the Passat.